Qilian Mountains conifer forests

-The Qilian Mountains Conifer Forests ecoregion (WWF ID: PA0517) is an ecoregion that consists of a series of isolated conifer forests on the northern slopes of the Qilian Mountain Range, on the northeast edge of the Tibetan Plateau in central China.
+The Qilian Mountains Conifer Forests ecoregion (WWF ID: PA0517) is an ecoregion that consists of a series of isolated conifer forests on the northern slopes of the Qilian Mountain Range, on the northeast edge of the Tibetan Plateau in Qinghai and Gansu provinces of north-central China.

 Location and description

 The scattered patches of this ecoregion are thin ridges of forest between the Gobi Desert to the north, and the dry and high Tibetan Plateau to the south.
 The surrounding areas are alpine meadows and scrub.
 The fragmented forests are found in isolated segments in the eastern Qilian Mountains, Daban Shan, the Amne Machin range, and Dié Shan.
 These segments are located in Qinghai and Gansu provinces.

 Climate

 Because of its high elevation and mid-continental location, the ecoregion's climate is Subarctic climate, dry winter (Köppen climate classification Subarctic climate (Dwc)).
 This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold winters having monthly precipitation less than one-tenth of the wettest summer month.
 The average temperatures range from -18 to -7 C in January, and 5 to 21 C in July.